marciofurukawa/eks-using-existing-vpc-terraform/README.md

 ___
 # 1. AWS Architecture

-All the tutorials that we found in the internet taught us how to create an EKS Cluster from scratch, creating the VPC and all the other resources, but `what the demo doesn't show` is that, in real life, this scenario will be satisfied just if you're starting a project from zero, but if you need to create a new EKS Cluster in a pre-existing VPC, using only private subnets, so you're going to follow a lot of specific rules.
+All the tutorials that we found in the internet taught us how to create an EKS Cluster from scratch, creating the VPC and all the other resources, but `what the demo doesn't show` is that, in real life, this scenario will be satisfied just if you're starting a project from zero, but if you need to create a new EKS Cluster, using node groups for autoscalling, in a pre-existing VPC, using only private subnets, so you're going to follow a lot of specific rules.

 Here we are going to talk about all the errors that we faced during this deployment and maybe this source code could help you to overcome them!

 So let's go!

 ___
 [go to the top](#table-of-contents)